Submitting assignments online

 If you have been asked to submit your digital portfolio that you have created in the myPortfolio system, go to the unit in question on Solent Online Learning (SOL) and click on the assignment submission link.

-You should receive an email when you have submitted your work and an email when your tutor has released grading /feedback.
+You will receive an email when you have submitted your work and an email when your tutor has released grading /feedback.

 How to upload your video/audio assignment